python/cpython/Doc/library/dis.rst

 .. opcode:: PRECALL_FUNCTION (args)

    Prefixes :opcode:`CALL` (possibly with an intervening ``KW_NAMES``).
-   Sets internal variables, so that :opcode:`CALL` clean up after :opcode:`LOAD_METHOD` correctly.
+   Sets internal variables, so that :opcode:`CALL` can execute correctly.

    .. versionadded:: 3.11